 The natural habitat of betta fish can be quite harsh.
-They live in murky water with very little food, and they are constantly at risk of being eaten by predators.
+Murky water, sometimes with very little to eat, and the constant risk from predators can make survival much harder.

-Betta fish are also very aggressive toward their own species, which is why they are also called Siamese fighting fish, and fights can often become fatal due to injuries sustained.
-Betta fish will also become aggressive toward any fish that invades their territory.
+Betta fish are also very aggressive toward their own species, which is why they are also called Siamese fighting fish.
+Combat between bettas will often become fatal due to injuries sustained, and infections setting in.
+Betta fish will also fight any fish that invades their territory.

-It’s no wonder that their lifespan is so short in the wild!
+It’s no wonder that the betta’s life span is so short in the wild!

 How Long Do Betta Fish Live As Pets